fastapi/typer/docs/tutorial/options-autocompletion.md

 To check it quickly without creating a new Python package, use the `typer` command.

-Then let's create small example program:
+Then let's create a small example program:

 //// tab | Python 3.7+